First forward simulation with the toy Gaussian Model

 Configuration and set-up#

-1. Set up a Yaml configuration:
+1. Set up a YAML configuration:

-• rootdir: path where the CIF sources are
+• rootdir: path to the CIF sources

 2. Run pyCIF based on your Yaml file: